Information for EU/EEA Citizens:

-So I asked the Immigration Minister how you can apply to remain in the UK after Brexit.
-Here’s what I found out:
+Darren asked the Immigration Minister in April 2018 how you can apply to remain in the UK after Brexit.
+Here’s what he found out:

-From the end of this year, it will be possible for EU and EEA citizens living in the UK (and their family members) to claim their right to settled status in the UK following Brexit.
+From 29th March 2019, EU and EEA citizens living in the UK (and their family members) can apply for ‘Settled Status’, the right to stay in the UK, following Brexit.

 Settled status means the right to stay, work, and receive full benefits, education and healthcare rights in the UK.
-Family members includes spouses, civil partners, direct descendants and dependent parents or grandparents of you or your spouse or civil partner.
+Family members includes spouses, civil partners, direct descendants and dependent parents or grandparents of the EU citizen and her/his partner as defined above.

 Who is eligible for settled status?

-EU or EEA citizens (or a relevant family member of one) are eligible.
-You must be resident in the UK, and not have a criminal record.
+EU or EEA citizens (or a relevant family member of one) who have lived in the UK for five years, are eligible.
+You must be resident in the UK, and not have a ‘significant’ criminal record.

 Other direct beneficiaries of an EU/EEA citizen (for example, a member of the same household who has a durable relationship with the EU citizen and is dependent on that EU citizen) may also be eligible.